-Because search queries have so much variance, best practices dictate that PPC marketers group their keywords into related clusters.
+Because search queries have so much variance, account structure best practices dictate that PPC marketers group their keywords into related clusters.

 Effectively grouping and organizing your keywords improves your PPC strategy by enabling you to create more relevant, Quality Score-friendly ad groups, text ads and landing pages.

-This structure will map to your AdWords campaigns and the ad groups within those campaigns.
+This structure will map to your Google Ads campaigns and the ad groups within those campaigns.

 Your text ads need to be relevant to the keywords you’re bidding on in order to earn high Quality Scores, which determine where your ad appears and your cost per click (CPC).